rust-lang/book/second-edition/nostarch/chapter12.md

 We're again using a `for` loop to get each line returned from `search`, and the code that we run for each line prints it out.

 Now our whole program should be working!
-Let's try it out, first with a word that should return exactly one line from the Emily Dickinson poem, "frog":
+Let’s try it out, first with a word that should return exactly one line from the Emily Dickinson poem, “frog”:

 ```
 $ cargo run frog poem.txt